gongahkia/tanabata/napkin.md

 * do I want to expose the API script to make `tako` an API wrapper that exposes food places in colleges and malls? if so add that in the README.md and learn how to write a wrapper for an API!

 * Debug capitaland_spider.py code since currently my spider is unable to scrape any items
+* Debug capitaland_extractor_soup.py code since currently my bs4 scraper is unable to scrape any items
-* Debug capitaland_soup.py code since currently my bs4 scraper is unable to scrape any items
+* Debug capitaland_parser_soup.py code since currently my bs4 scraper is unable to scrape any items
+* Debug capitaland_extractor_mineral.py code since currently my selenium scraper is unable to scrape any items
+* Debug capitaland_parser_mineral.py code since currently my selenium scraper is unable to scrape any items
 * Debug smu_spider.py code since currently my spider is unable to scrape any items
 * Debug smu_soup.py code since currently my bs4 scraper is unable to scrape any items
+* Debug smu_mineral.py code since currently my selenium scraper is unable to scrape any items
+* Debug nus_soup.py code since currently my bs4 scraper is unable to scrape any items
+* Debug nus_mineral.py code since currently my selenium scraper is unable to scrape any items

 * Sites hardcoded to be scraped